BrahianVT/Orders/README.md

 ## Concurrency Model
 Functional programming is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects
 with this components we can avoid another problems when we are using blocking programming and share state in concurrency such data race or race contitions.
-Also I decided to use it because althogth I am not an expert in concurrency I know that dealing when share state in concurrency is difficult when we need to scale and trace bugs.
+Also I decided to use it because although I am not an expert in concurrency I know that dealing with share state in concurrency is difficult when we need to scale and trace bugs.

-The key part I analized to user rx-java was that it could help to get the following features out of the box:
+The key part I analyzed to user rx-java was that it could help to get the following features out of the box:
 * Responsive: The systems should respond in a timely manner.
 * Message Driven: Systems should use async message-passing between components to ensure loose coupling.
 * Elastic: Systems should stay responsive under high load.